openworm/owmeta/docs/design/index.rst

 Design documents
 ================

-These comprise the core design artifacts for PyOpenWorm.
+These comprise the core design artifacts for owmeta.

 .. toctree::
    :maxdepth: 1